shiveshnavin/ifct2017.github.io/read/terms.md

-(3) the Products or your use of the Products (including Trial Products); (4) any intellectual property or other proprietary right of any person or entity; (5) your violation of any provision of this Agreement; or (6) any information or data you supplied to Subhajit Sahu.
-When Subhajit Sahu is threatened with suit or sued by a third party, Subhajit Sahu may seek written assurances from you concerning your promise to indemnify Subhajit Sahu; your failure to provide such assurances may be considered by Subhajit Sahu to be a material breach of this Agreement.
+(3) the Products or your use of the Products (including Trial Products); (4) any intellectual property or other proprietary right of any person or entity; (5) your violation of any provision of this Agreement; or (6) any information or data you supplied to Merferry.
+When Merferry is threatened with suit or sued by a third party, Merferry may seek written assurances from you concerning your promise to indemnify Merferry; your failure to provide such assurances may be considered by Merferry to be a material breach of this Agreement.
-Subhajit Sahu will have the right to participate in any defense by you of a thirdparty claim related to your use of any of the Website content or Products, with counsel of Subhajit Sahu choice at its expense.
-Subhajit Sahu will reasonably cooperate in any defense by you of a third-party claim at your request and expense.
+Merferry will have the right to participate in any defense by you of a thirdparty claim related to your use of any of the Website content or Products, with counsel of Merferry choice at its expense.
+Merferry will reasonably cooperate in any defense by you of a third-party claim at your request and expense.
-You will have sole responsibility to defend Subhajit Sahu against any claim, but you must receive Subhajit Sahu prior written consent regarding any related settlement.
+You will have sole responsibility to defend Merferry against any claim, but you must receive Merferry prior written consent regarding any related settlement.
 The terms of this provision will survive any termination or cancellation of this Agreement or your use of the Website or Products.